daormar/debasher/doc/design_doc_webui.md

 # Resident programs in the web UI

-*Not yet designed.* The extension of the web UI to resident programs.
+*Designed in part, not built.* The extension of the web UI to resident programs.
 A resident program is not a run that starts and finishes: its processes stay alive, keep state, recover from crashes and go through rounds.
 The UI has to build such a program, launch it, observe it while it lives and act on it.

 The sections before this one describe general programs only (see the Introduction).
 This section is where a resident program departs from them: for